microsoft/BuildXL/Public/Src/Tools/Execution.Analyzer/Analyzers.Core/XlgDebugger/Documentation/QueryLanguage.md

 **Semantics**

-The variable is first looked up in the current environment; if not found, the lookup continues in parent environments.
+Variable name is first looked up in the current environment; if not found, the lookup continues in parent environments.

 ```javascript
 [[ $v ]]{Vars: ['$v': 1]}                            = [1]